Ada-Developers-Academy/core-unit-1/intro-to-tests/intro-to-pytest.md

 The `assert` statement checks if what's on the right is **truthy**.
 If the expression to the right is truthy, then the assertion will pass, and the test execution will move to the next line.
 If the expression is falsey, then the assertion will fail, the test execution will leave that test, and move on to the running the rest of the test suite.

-We can use comparisons, and the wide range of Python comparisons in our `assert` statements.
+We can use the wide range of Python comparisons in our `assert` statements.

 Read through these example `assert` statements as passing examples that prove we can compare numbers, strings,